-All staff must be familiar with the procedure for emergency evacuation of the birthing pool, receiving a training update every 2 years minimum.
+All staff must be familiar with the procedure for emergency evacuation of the birthing pool.

-If the woman/birthing person is able they should be helped to stand and get out of the pool.
-They should be supported to get into standing position if required
+If the woman/birthing person is able she should be helped to stand and get out of the pool.
+She should be supported to get into standing position if required